SoftUni/Programming-Basics-Book-JS-EN/chapter-05-loops-exam-problems.md

 # Chapter 5.2.
 Loops – Exam Problems

 In the previous chapter, we learned how to run a block of commands **more than once**.
 That's why we introduced a **`for` loop** and reviewed some of its main use cases.
-The purpose of this chapter is to improve our knowledge, by solving some more complex exam problems with loops, used for entrance exams.
+The purpose of this chapter is to improve our knowledge, by solving some more complex exam problems with loops, used for a practical exams.
 For some of them, we will show examples of comprehensive solutions, and for others, we will provide only guidance.
 Before we start, let's take another look at the **`for` loop** construction:

 ![](assets/chapter-5-2-images/00.For-construction-01.png)